Álvaro García Ortiz: Prosecutor General

-Following a review period by the Justice Commission of the Congress of Deputies, the Council of Ministers appointed him Attorney General on 1 August 2022.
+Following a review period by the Justice Commission of the Congress of Deputies, the Council of Ministers appointed him Prosecutor General on 1 August 2022.
 The next day, he took office before the King, in the Royal Palace of La Almudaina.

 After Pedro Sánchez formed his third government, the Council of Ministers asked that García Ortiz's suitability for office be reviewed.
 After the request was granted, the General Council of the Judiciary found, in a non-binding report, that he was unsuitable for office.
-This was the first time in Spanish democratic history that the government's candidate for Attorney General had been rejected.
+This was the first time in Spanish democratic history that the government's candidate for Prosecutor General had been rejected.
 Despite this, the government re-appointed García Ortiz on 27 December 2023.

-Emails leaking and sentence
+Emails leaking and conviction

-On 16 October 2024, the Supreme Court started an inquiry on the attorney general for suspicions that he or his office could have leaked to the press private emails related to a tax fraud case of the boyfriend of the president of the Community of Madrid, Isabel Díaz Ayuso.
+On 16 October 2024, the Supreme Court started an inquiry on the prosecutor general for suspicions that he or his office could have leaked to the press private emails related to a tax fraud case of the boyfriend of the president of the Community of Madrid, Isabel Díaz Ayuso.
 Fourteen days later the Civil Guard searched the Prosecutor's Office looking for evidence of the crime.

-The trial took place between November 3 and 13, 2025, and forty witnesses testified, including González Amador himself (boyfriend of Madrid's regional leader), journalists, attorneys and politicians.
+The trial took place between November 3 and 13, 2025, and forty witnesses testified, including González Amador himself (boyfriend of Madrid's regional leader), journalists, prosecutors and politicians.
 On 20 November 2025, the Supreme Court found García Ortiz guilty of leaking private information and it banned him from holding public office for two years and also ordered him to pay a fine of 7300 euros and additional 10,000 euros in damages to González Amador.

+He resigned on 24 November.
+The following day Teresa Peramato Martín was announced as Government's candidate to succeed him.

+After his resignation, in January 2026 he joined the Labour Section of the Prosecutor's Office of the Supreme Court.